vinteo/hass-opensprinkler/README.md

 - Binary sensors for station and programs to show running state
 - Sensors for each station to show status
-- Sensors for water level, last run time and rain delay stop time
+- Sensors for water level, last runtime and rain delay stop time
 - Switches for each program and station to enable/disable program or station
 - Switch to enable/disable OpenSprinkler controller operation
 - Services to run and stop stations